department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 **The Veterans Special Life Insurance (VSLI) program** was created in 1951 to manage new policies issued during the Korean War.
 VSLI closed to new enrollees in 1956. <br>

 The maximum amount for NSLI and VSLI policies is $10,000.
-If you have an active NSLI or VSLI policy, you can buy [Paid Up Additional (PUA) insurance](##Paid-Up-Additional-(PUA)-Insurance) with the yearly dividends (payments) you receive from your coverage.
+If you have an active NSLI or VSLI policy, you can buy [Paid Up Additional (PUA) insurance](#paid-up-additional-(pua)-insurance) with the yearly dividends (payments) you receive from your coverage.
 [Learn more about dividends.](https://www.benefits.va.gov/insurance/dividends_options.asp)

 If you became totally disabled before your 65th birthday and you have NSLI or VSLI coverage, you may be eligible to receive [certain disability benefits](https://www.benefits.va.gov/INSURANCE/gli-claim-disability.asp).